 When the Bitcoin network has a surge in transactions this can lead to extremely slow confirmation times.
 This could also lead to loss of profits during time sensitive trades.
 It's always recommended to use a higher miner fee when sending your Bitcoin but sometimes the slow transaction times can be unexpected and frustrating.

 Next time try using a Bitcoin fee chart before transferring.
-By sending your Bitcoin using the current average fee this will greatly improve your chances of getting a fast confirmation.
+By sending your Bitcoin using more than the current average fee this will greatly improve your chances of getting a fast confirmation.